CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 - Great ui

 Tachiyomi looks great and is easy to get used to.
-It also has better reader than what you had in MangaRock and you can also set custom color options to make your manga be slithly green or something like, even lowering the brightness for midnight reading.
+It also has better reader than what you had in MangaRock and you can also set custom color options to make your manga be slightly green or something like, even lowering the brightness for midnight reading.

 - A big amount of sources